AdediranTaiwo/Power-BI-project/README.md

 - Created a measure to calculate total number of Customers.

 ### Data Visualization
-The result comprise of a page which is tyhe sales data result.
+The result comprise of a page which is the sales data result.

 ![Screenshot 2024-11-08 144856](https://github.com/user-attachments/assets/cb6b2675-b03c-4dd6-93cf-8bf54ba1e39e)